rmosolgo/rmosolgo.github.io/2020-books.md

 - *A Philosophy of Software Design*, John Ousterhout
 - *Beyond Capitalism*, Plough Quarterly Summer 2019
 - *Resilient Farm and Homestead*, Ben Falk

-In progress:
+- *The House on Half-Bald Hill*, Helena Sorenson

-- *Debt: The First 5000 Years*
+- *Debt: The First 5000 Years*, David Graeme
+- *Solidarity*, Plough Quarterly Summer 2020
+- *The Fellowship of the Ring*, JRR Tolkien
+- *School For Life*, Plough Quarterly Winter 2019
+- *The Two Towers*, JRR Tolkien
+- *What Makes Humans Sacred?*, Plough Quarterly Fall 2016
+- *The Return of the King*, JRR Tolkien
+- *What Are Families For?*, Plough Quarterly Fall 2020
-- *The Holistic Orchard*
+- *The Gospel in a Pluralist Society*, Lesslie Newbiggin